dimitar-grigorov/dimitar-grigorov/README.md

 # Hello, I'm Dimitar! 👋

 I'm a passionate and detail-oriented developer currently advancing my skills at SoftUni University on the Software Engineering path.
 My journey encompasses a comprehensive study of C#, ASP.NET, TypeScript, and various web development technologies.
-Over the years, I've cultivated proficiency in:

 ## About Me

 - 💻 Programming is not just my profession; it's my creative outlet.
 I believe in crafting code that not only solves problems but also enhances user experiences.